 1. Higher resale value

 If you’re looking to resell your vehicle at any point, one reason why it’s worth having your car detailed is that it can boost your resale value upwards of $2,000 for mid-range vehicles according to Lauren Fix, a spokeswoman for Car Care Council.

-I’ve even heard estimates of increasing the market value up to 15% more which is certainly possible if you have your vehicle detailed on both the inside and outside.
 As long as there is not irreversible damage like huge rust spots on your body panels, a professional detailing job can remove imperfections like small scratches and some stains if you don’t normally detail your vehicle.

 Considering resale?
 Decide how much money is worth investing first